NoCheatPlus/NoCheatPlus/README.md

 All profiles for reference:

-**As of now, you do need to activate the ncp_base profile in addition to whichever other profile you may be using.
-Activation parameters have been removed, only profiles are used. **
+** Activation parameters have been removed, only profiles are used - ncp_base does not need to be referenced anymore **

 | Profile | Description |